James Johnson, MD MPH

 Dr. Johnson is also passionate about medical research and was President of the William Beaumont Research Society, the medical research arm at George Washington University.
 At Yale University he received the Yale Orthopaedic Research Award and the AOA Zimmer Traveling Resident Research Award.
 He also completed and published research while completing his fellowship at the Steadman Hawkins Clinic.

-Dr. Johnson is married and has two young girls and a Golden Retriever.
-When he’s not at work he enjoys running, skiing, cycling, fly fishing, baseball, golf, travel, music, cooking, camping and other outdoor activities.
+Dr. Johnson is married and has three young girls and a Golden Retriever.
+When he’s not at work he enjoys spending time with his family, running, skiing, cycling, fly fishing, baseball, golf, travel, music, cooking, camping and other outdoor activities.

 Dr. Johnson sees patients at Panorama’s offices in Golden and Highlands Ranch